Laurie Anderson: 1990s

-In 1991, she was a member of the jury at the 41st Berlin International Film Festival.
-In the same year, Anderson appeared in The Human Face, a feature arts documentary directed by artist-filmmakers Nichola Bruce and Michael Coulson for BBC Television.
+In 1991, Anderson was a member of the jury at the 41st Berlin International Film Festival.
+Also in 1991, she appeared in The Human Face, a feature arts documentary directed by artist-filmmakers Nichola Bruce and Michael Coulson for BBC Television.
 Anderson was the presenter in this documentary on the history of the face in art and science.
 Her face was transformed using latex masks and digital special effects as she introduced ideas about the relationship between physiognomy and perception.
 Her varied career in the early 1990s included voice-acting in the animated film The Rugrats Movie (1998).
 In 1994, she created a CD-ROM titled Puppet Motel, which was followed by Bright Red, co-produced by Brian Eno, and another spoken-word album, The Ugly One with the Jewels (1995).
 This was followed by an appearance on the 1997 charity single "Perfect Day".

 In 1996, Anderson performed with Diego Frenkel (La Portuária) and Aterciopelados for the AIDS benefit album Silencio=Muerte: Red Hot + Latin produced by the Red Hot Organization.

 An interval of more than half a decade followed before her next album release.
 During this time, she wrote a supplemental article on the cultural character of New York City for the Encyclopædia Britannica and created multimedia presentations, including one inspired by Moby-Dick (Songs and Stories from Moby Dick, 1999–2000).
-One of the central themes in Anderson's work is exploring the effects of technology on human relationships and communication.
+One of the central themes in Anderson's work is the effects of technology on human relationships and communication.

 Starting in the 1990s, Anderson and Lou Reed, whom she had met in 1992, collaborated on recordings together.
 Reed contributed to the tracks "In Our Sleep" from Anderson's Bright Red (1994), "One Beautiful Evening" from Anderson's Life on a String (2001), and "My Right Eye" and "Only an Expert" from Anderson's Homeland (2010), which Reed also co-produced.
 Anderson contributed to the tracks "Call on Me" from Reed's collaborative project The Raven (2003), "Rouge" and "Rock Minuet" from Reed's Ecstasy (2000), and "Hang On to Your Emotions" from Reed's Set the Twilight Reeling (1996).

-In late 1998, Artist Space, New York presented an exhibit of Anderson’s work from 1970s to 1980s, along with her 1990s work, Whirlwind.
+In late 1998, Artist Space, New York presented an exhibit of Anderson’s work from 1970s to 1980s, along with her 1990s work Whirlwind.